 You won’t be able to explore the building, the tombs or memorials, but you will have a chance to see the central nave to enjoy the magnificence of the building.

-Due to the pandemic, they might change Christmas services during the holiday season in 2021.
 Learn more on the Westminster Abbey events calendar.

 Both Westminster and St. Paul’s Cathedrals have daily mass services as well as choral services in the evening.
 Read more on our tips for free entry post.